IoT-gamer/flutter_gps_ar_fusion_app/README.md

 ```

 ## ⚠️ Known Limitations

+* **Magnetic Interference:** The compass can be affected by large metal objects (cars, steel beams), causing the path to temporarily skew.
-**Drift:** Pure visual odometry drifts over time.
-This is mitigated by the GPS updates in the Kalman Filter, but prolonged operation without GPS (e.g., tunnels) will eventually drift.
+* **Drift:** Pure visual odometry drifts over time.
+Prolonged operation without good GPS will eventually cause the path to deviate.

-**Initialization:** The app currently blocks visualization until a "Good" GPS fix is found.
-If testing indoors, you may need to temporarily bypass the `!_isKalmanInitialized` check in `main.dart`.
+* **Initialization:** The app blocks visualization until a "Good" GPS fix is found.

 ## 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.